voyagermesh/voyager/docs/guides/ingress/tls/backend-tls.md

 - `verfyhost <hostname>`: Sets a <hostname> to look for in the Subject and SubjectAlternateNames fields provided in the certificate sent by the server.
 If <hostname> can’t be found, then the TLS handshake is aborted.
 This only applies when verify required is configured.

+- `ca-file <file-path>`: Specify a CA file to verify the backend server.
+See [here](/docs/guides/ingress/configuration/config-volumes.md) for complete example.

 Example: `ingress.appscode.com/backend-tls: "ssl verify none"`

 If this annotation is not set HAProxy will connect to backend as http.
 This value should not be set if the backend do not support https resolution.